mitranim/emerge/readme.md

 ### `patch(...dicts)`

-Takes any number of arguments and combines their properties.
-Ignores non-dicts, always produces a dict.
+Takes any number of dicts and combines their properties.
+Ignores `null` and `undefined` inputs.
+Always produces a dict.

 Uses the same rules as [`put`](#putprev-key-value) and other derivatives: